eyalkaz/dino-distillation/README.md

 This project implements a **model distillation pipeline** that uses **Grounding DINO**  to automatically generate labeled datasets, then trains a smaller **YOLO model** on this generated data.
 The result is a lightweight, distilled object detector that can be run efficiently while retaining high accuracy.

+Spesefically if you use this repo without changes, the number of parameters in the distilized model will be 2,590,035 compared to 172,249,090 with grounding dino.

 ---

 ## 📌 Features